pr0g/cmake-examples/examples/core/README.md

 ### Local Custom Install Example

-For all of the library/application pairs, one potential set of commands to build, install and use the library locally are as follows:
+For all of the library/application pairs, one potential set of commands to build, install and use the library locally are as follows (this is now the approach followed in all the `.sh/.bat` scripts):

 ```bash
 # library